The Undergraduate Program in Studio Art

 Studio Requirements (15 hours), which must include at least:

-Related Requirement (9 hours), which must include each of the following:
+Related Requirement (9 credit hours), which must include one course (3 credit hours) each of the following:

 Directed Study (6 hours)

-- ARTS 290, Directed Study: Senior Show and Contemporary Practices
+- 3970, Directed Study: Senior Show and Contemporary Practices

-Majors are required to complete the Independent Research course, ARTS 291, their senior year.
-This course is designed specifically to help prepare majors for their Senior Show.
-For this reason, it is typically taken in the spring semester of the senior year.
+Majors are required to complete the Independent Research course, ARTS 3971, their senior year.
+This course is designed specifically to help prepare majors for their Senior Show, and is typically taken in the second semester of the senior year.
 No other independent research/study course may be counted toward the major.

 Honors Program in Art